Key recommendations for connecting the business and human rights agenda to the 2030 Sustainable Development Goals

-The Working Group on Business and Human Rights has stressed that human rights must be embedded in policies and practice as countries begin to translate the ambitious SDGs into concrete action.
+The Working Group on Business and Human Rights has stressed that human rights must be embedded in policies and practice, as countries continue to translate the ambitious SDGs into concrete action.

 The goals, agreed by world leaders as part of the 2030 Agenda for Sustainable Development, envisage partnerships between the private sector and governments as part of efforts to solve the world’s development challenges.
 However, unless these business contributions are based on accountability and respect for human rights, the private sector risks undermining rather than supporting sustainable development, the Working Group has stressed.

-See Working Group’s key recommendations for embedding human rights in the private sector's envisaged contribution to the SDGs.
+The following are among our key recommendations for embedding human rights in the private sector's envisaged contribution to the SDGs: